Woodside Energy Limited

 Woodside Ferrand CAN-ductor Manufacture, Installation and Recovery, North West Shelf, Australia

-ICON Engineering was engaged by Woodside Energy Ltd. to design, manufacture, install and recover a CAN-ductor for the Ferrand-1 Deep-water exploration well.
+ICON Engineering was engaged via Neodrill by Woodside Energy Ltd. to adapt, manufacture, install and recover a CAN-ductor for the Ferrand-1 Deep-water exploration well.
 Ferrand is approximately 300 km north-west of Dampier in a water depth of 1492m.

 Overboarding the Ferrand CAN-ductor from the Siem Amethyst

-The CAN is an innovative cost saving drilling initiative for exploration and production wells.
+The CAN is an innovative cost saving drilling initiative for exploration and production wells designed by Neodrill in Norway.
 The CAN eliminates the requirement for large cemented conductors resulting in reduced rig time.
 The CAN also provides verified capacity and reduced risk.

 The Ferrand CAN-ductor was the first in Australia.
 It was the first installed with a standard anchor handler, and was the deepest installed and the tallest CAN at the time of installation.

-The CAN primary structure was designed by Neodrill which holds the patent for the CAN.
-ICON modified the design for installation from an anchor handler and designed and supplied all necessary installation aids.
+The CAN is designed by Neodrill which holds the patents for the CAN technology.
+ICON modified the CAN with outside rails for installation from an anchor handler (not ROV pump, vent hatches, stabs etc).